 \begin{defn} Let $f$ be a symmetric nontrivial tradeoff function, and let {$c\in [0,1/2)$} be the unique fixed point of $f$: $f(c)=c$.
 We define $F_f:\RR\rightarrow \RR$ as

 \end{defn}

 In Definition \ref{def:CNDsynthetic}, the fact that there is a unique fixed point follows from the fact that $f$ is convex and decreasing, and so intersects the line $y=\alpha$ at a unique value.
 In Lemma \ref{lem:contraction} we establish that the fixed point $c$ lies in the interval $[0,1/2)$.
-Note that in Definition \ref{def:CNDsynthetic}, on $[-1/2,1/2]$ the cdf corresponds to a uniform random variable, but then due to the recursive nature of $F_f$ and the fact that $f$ is in general non-linear, the CND of Definition \ref{def:CNDsynthetic} need not be uniformly distributed on any other intervals.
+Note that in Definition \ref{def:CNDsynthetic}, the cdf corresponds to a uniform random variable on the interval $[-1/2,1/2]$, but due to the recursive nature of $F_f$ and the fact that $f$ is in general non-linear, the CND of Definition \ref{def:CNDsynthetic} need not be uniformly distributed on any other intervals.
 See Figure \ref{fig:cnd} for a plot of the pdf and cdf of the CND of Definition \ref{def:CNDsynthetic} corresponding to the tradeoff function $G_1$.

-The following proposition verifies that $F_f$ is a distribution function, as well as some other properties such as continuity, symmetry, and concavity/convexity.
+The following proposition verifies that $F_f$ is a distribution function, as well as some other properties, such as continuity, symmetry, and concavity/convexity.

 \begin{restatable}{prop}{proptradeoff} Let $f$ be a symmetric nontrivial tradeoff function, and let $F\defeq F_f$.
 Then \begin{enumerate} \item $F(x)$ is a cdf for a symmetric, continuous, real-valued random variable, \item $F(x)$ satisfies $F(x) = 1-f(F(x-1))$ whenever $F(x-1)>0$ and $F(x)=f(1-F(x+1))$ whenever $F(x+1)<1$. \item $F'(x)$ is decreasing on $(-1/2,\infty)$ and increasing on $(-\infty,1/2)$, \item $F(x)$ is strictly increasing on $\{x\mid 0<F(x)<1\}$. \end{enumerate} \end{restatable} \begin{proof}[Proof sketch.]
 Most of the properties are proved by induction, checking that the properties hold on intervals of the type $[x-1/2,x+1/2]$ for $x\in \ZZ$ as well as at the break points at half-integer values.
-The details are contained in the full proof in Appendix \ref{s:proofs}. \end{proof}
+The full proof is found in Appendix \ref{s:proofs}. \end{proof}